tsawler/goblender-docs/blog.md

 ## Set the post name

-The page name can be whatever you wish, but is limited to 255 characters in length.
+The post name can be whatever you wish, but is limited to 255 characters in length.
 Whatever you type here will be converted to a web-friendly
 URL, using the following logig:

 1. Spaces are converted to dashes